HariSekhon/DevOps-Bash-tools/README.md

   - `aws_config_recording.sh` - lists [AWS Config](https://aws.amazon.com/config/) recorders, their recording status (should be true) and their last status (should be success)
   - `aws_csv_creds.sh` - prints AWS credentials from a CSV file as shell export statements.
 Useful to quickly switch your shell to some exported credentials from a service account for testing permissions or pipe to upload to a CI/CD system via an API (eg. `jenkins_cred_add*.sh`, `github_actions_repo*_set_secret.sh`, `gitlab_*_set_env_vars.sh`, `circleci_*_set_env_vars.sh`, `bitbucket_*_set_env_vars.sh`, `terraform_cloud_*_set_vars.sh`, `kubectl_kv_to_secret.sh`).
 Supports new user and new access key csv file formats.
   - `aws_codecommit_csv_creds.sh` - prints AWS [CodeCommit](https://aws.amazon.com/codecommit/) Git credentials from a CSV file as shell export statements.
 Similar use case and chaining as above
+  - `aws_ec2_*.sh` - EC2 scripts:
     - `aws_ec2_instance_name_to_id.sh` - looks up an EC2 instance ID from an instance name with extra safety checks that only a single instance ID is returned and a reverse lookup on that instance ID to re-verify it matches the name.
 If an instance ID is passed, returns it as is for convenience.
 Used by adjacent scripts
     - `aws_ec2_instances.sh` - lists AWS EC2 instances, their DNS names and States in an easy to read table output
     - `aws_ec2_instance_name_to_id.sh` - determines an EC2 instance ID from an instance name
     - `aws_ec2_instance_ip.sh` - determines an EC2 instance IP address, trying first for a public IP, or failing that a private IP
     - `aws_ec2_terminate_instance_by_name.sh` - terminate an AWS EC2 instance by name
     - `aws_ec2_boot_ami.sh` - boots a personal EC2 instance of a given AMI for testing
     - `aws_ec2_boot_ami_ssh.sh` - boots a personal EC2 instance of a given AMI, determines the public or private IP, and drops you into an SSH shell
     - `aws_ec2_create_ami_from_instance.sh` - creates an AWS EC2 AMI from an EC2 instance and waits for it to become available for use
     - `aws_ec2_clone_instance.sh` - clones an AWS EC2 instance by creating an AMI from the original and then booting a new instance from the AMI with the same settings as the original instance.
 Useful to testing risky things on a separate EC2 instance, such as Server Administrator recovery of Tableau
     - `aws_ec2_amis.sh` - list AWS EC2 AMIs belonging to your account in an easy to read table output
     - `aws_ec2_ami_ids.sh` - lists AWS EC2 AMI IDs only, one per line, to be used in adjacent scripts that creating mapping tables and translate AMI IDs to names in inventory scripts `aws_info_ec2*.sh`
     - `aws_ec2_ebs_*.sh` - AWS EC2 [EBS](https://aws.amazon.com/ebs/) scripts:
       - `aws_ec2_ebs_volumes.sh` - list EC2 instances and their EBS volumes in the current region
       - `aws_ec2_ebs_create_snapshot_and_wait.sh - creates a snapshot of a given EBS volume ID and waits for it to complete with exponential backoff
       - `aws_ec2_ebs_resize_and_wait.sh - resizes an EBS volume and waits for it to complete modifying and optionally optimizing with exponential backoff
       - `aws_ec2_ebs_volumes_unattached.sh` - list an unattached EBS volumes in a table format
     - `aws_ec2_launch_templates_ami_id.sh` - for each Launch Template lists the AMI ID of the latest version.
 Useful to check EKS upgrades of node groups via Terragrunt have taken effect
   - `aws_ecr_*.sh` - AWS [ECR](https://aws.amazon.com/ecr/) docker image management scripts:
     - `aws_ecr_docker_login.sh` - authenticates Docker to AWS ECR, inferring the ECR registry from the current AWS Account ID and Region
     - `aws_ecr_docker_build_push.sh` - builds a docker image and pushes it to ECR with not just the `latest` docker tag but also the current Git hashref and Git tags